Philippe Washer

 Philippe Washer ([filip waʃe]; 6 August 1924 – 27 November 2015) was a Belgian tennis player.
 He competed in the Davis Cup a number of times, from 1946 to 1961.
+He was ranked world No. 8 in 1957.

 Early life and family

 Philippe Washer was born on 6 August 1924 in Brussels.
 He was the son of Jean Washer, another Belgian tennis player and textile industry mogul.
 His mother, Simone van der Straeten, was the granddaughter of Ernest Solvay, founder of Solvay International Chemical Group.
 Philippe had three brothers: Paul Washer, president of the Chemical Industry Federation of Belgium and director of the Solvay company; Jacques Washer, antiquarian who died in the Swissair Flight 316 crash; and Edouard.
 They were also the cousins of famous sportscar racer Olivier Gendebien.
 Philippe started playing tennis at the age of six.
 He was coached by his father.
 He won his first tournament on 9 May 1940 in La Rasante just one day before the Battle of Belgium during which he volunteered to join the Belgian Army.
-In 1942 he won the French junior championships.
+In 1942, he won the French junior championships.

 Tennis career

 Washer won the Belgian National Championships nine times between 1945–1954, the only exception being 1950 when he was forced to retire from the competition due to illness.
 In 1952, he reached the semifinal of the Royal Belgian Tennis Federation Fiftieth Anniversary tournament.

+In 1953, Washer won the Coupe Albert Canet, defeating Władysław Skonecki in the close four set final.

 In 1957, he reached the Inter-Zonal Zone Finals of the Davis Cup with the Belgium Davis Cup team.
-The same year he won the Lebanon international tennis championships by defeating Warren Woodcock.
-In 1967 he came back from retirement to win the Belgian National Covered Courts Championship doubles, partnering with Jacky Brichant.
+The same year, he won the Lebanon international tennis championships by defeating Roger Becker, Ham Richardson, and Warren Woodcock.

+In 1967, he came back from retirement to win the Belgian National Covered Courts Championship doubles, partnering with Jacky Brichant.
 Also after retirement, he won the Wimbledon Veterans' Doubles with Jaroslav Drobný four times from 1968 to 1971.